Tian: Chinese interpretations

-In Confucianism and Taoism, the terms "Lord Heaven" and "Jade Emperor" were sometimes used for a supreme deity regarded as an anthropromorphized form of Tian, and in some interpretations these names were considered synonymous.
+In Confucianism and Taoism, the terms "Lord Heaven" and "Jade Emperor" were sometimes used for a supreme deity regarded as an anthropomorphized form of Tian, and in some interpretations these names were considered synonymous.

 Tian was described as "the dwelling place of gods and other superhuman beings".
 It was also regarded as "the guardian of both the moral laws of mankind and the physical laws of nature... and is synonymous with the divine will."